 I was born in the Territory of Alaska, about three years before it became a state.
-After earning a BA degree in mathematics from the Illinois Institute of Technology in 1979, I returned to Alaska, worked for the US Postal Service as a mail carrier, and did freelance graphic design on the side.
+After earning a BA in math from the Illinois Institute of Technology in 1979, I returned to Alaska, worked for the US Postal Service as a mail carrier, and did freelance graphic design on the side.
 I was a math grad student at the University of Alaska Fairbanks from 1987 to 1989, but didn’t complete the master’s program; instead, I obtained a part-time graphic design position at UAF’s Rasmuson Library, which soon became full-time, and from which I retired in 2017.

 I live with my wife, Marion Avrilyn Jones, and our cats, Bug and Bartholomew, in Washington state.

-PS: Various internet sites, like MyLife.com, have assembled dossiers on me that are quite spectacularly and hilariously wrong.
+PS: Some internet sites, like MyLife.com, have assembled dossiers on me that are quite spectacularly and hilariously wrong.
 Caveat lector!